corrFamily: Using corrFamily constructors and descriptors.

 Next, for autocorrelated random effects where need_Cnn is TRUE, a make_new_corr_lists function must be provided, except when a calc_corr_from_dist function is instead provided (which may be sufficient for models that construct the correlation from a spatial distance matrix).
 When need_Cnn is FALSE, a make_new_corr_lists function may still be needed.

 The Examples section provides a simple example of such design, and the source code of the ARp or ARMA constructors provide further examples.
-They show that the make_new_corr_lists function may assign matrices or vectors as elements of three lists contained in a newLv_env environment.
+They show that the make_new_corr_lists function may assign matrices or vectors as elements of several lists contained in a newLv_env environment.
 A matrix is assigned in the cov_newLv_oldv_list, specifying correlations between “new” levels of the random effect (implied by the new data) and “old” levels (those already included in the design matrix of the random effect for the fit).
 If need_Cnn is TRUE, a second matrix may be assigned in the cov_newLv_newLv_list, specifying correlation between “new” levels, and the diagonal of this matrix is assigned in the diag_cov_newLv_newLv_list.
 The overall structure of the code (the conditions where these assignments are performed, and the list indices), should be conserved.

 * Fitting a corrFamily without a constructor: